 Arden is interesting.
 There is an article here that traces the real Forest of Arden: an old forest not far off

 from where Shakespeare grew up in Warwickshire.
-Meanwhile, there was also a Forest of Ardenne in France, where Act I takes place.
+Meanwhile, there is also a Forest of Ardenne in France, where Act I takes place.

 Whatever belief you subscribe to when it comes to the naming of Arden, the important point is that Arden, more than other Shakespearean locations, is layered.
 In its naming, and also how the characters view it.

-And the base setting as compared to the court, as Touchstone relates every time he matches his wits with one of Arden’s natives (mainly Corin and his bride Audrey.)
+And the base setting as compared to the court, as Touchstone relates every time he matches his wits with one of Arden’s natives (mainly Corin and Audrey).

 Sometimes Arden is called a forest, other times a desert, depending on the speaker’s mood.
 In short, Arden possesses a personality because it is the reflection of a myriad of personalities.

 But mostly, Arden is idleness.
-Orlando’s frustrations at the start of the play come from his idleness, his inability to make (or mar) anything.
+Orlando’s frustrations at the start of the play comes from his idleness, his inability to make (or mar) anything.
 “Are not these woods/More free from peril than the envious court?”
 Duke Senior asks: the woods are free from everything.
-The peril of court, the change of seasons to icy winter – and yet, the flip side to that is that the woods are free of all that is good.
+The peril of court, the change of seasons to icy winter—and yet, the flip side to that is that the woods are free of all that is good.

 There are two types of idleness: that which is forced upon us by circumstance and that which we choose.
-Sometimes, when I am feeling stress as a result of “idleness” – or the lack of momentum – I seek comfort in reading, watching Netflix, or playing a video game.
+Sometimes, when I am feeling stressed as a result of “idleness”—or the lack of momentum—I seek comfort in reading, watching Netflix, or playing a video game.
 Are these not idle acts?
 I am escaping idleness with idleness.

 Rosalind and Celia go into the forest to find Rosalind’s father, but the first thing they do is buy a cottage: why?